Science synthesis and communications

 Since its inception, 2C1Forest has served as a clearinghouse for data and analyses on conservation in the Northern Appalachian-Acadian ecoregion.
 Below are key publications produced in collaboration with partners in Canada and the United States.

 Rapid Assessment (2019)

 Past work collated and presented by 2C1Forest has laid the foundation for what we know is at great risk of loss to development and conversion.
 A key document, Priority Locations for Conservation Action (2008), identified key areas warranting protection based on their ecological importance and vulnerability to development.
 The information developed in 2008 has been used in the last decade by non-profit organizations, government agencies, and others to make the case for conservation and protection both locally and regionally.
 It has also served as a springboard for the implementation of much new conservation work on the ground, including in areas necessary to maintain connectivity among large blocks of intact habitat.

-We are now at work on a new analysis, a Rapid Assessment of New Conservation Science in the Northern Appalachian-Acadian Ecoregion, which has three objectives:
+We have recently completed a new analysis, a Rapid Assessment of New Conservation Science in the Northern Appalachian-Acadian Ecoregion, which has three objectives:

 1) Synthesize key conservation challenges and opportunities that have emerged in the last decade in the Northern Appalachian-Acadian Ecoregion

-3) Recommends conservation priorities and next steps that 2C1Forest and its partners can undertake.
+3) Recommend conservation priorities and next steps that 2C1Forest and its partners can undertake.

 Priority Locations for Conservation Action (2008)